VET Student Loans

 If there are any discrepancies between your VET Student Loan debt and the amount you were expecting to pay, you have 14 days from the CAN issue date to submit a written request for a correction.

-There's a combined limit to how much you can borrow under HECS-HELP, FEE-HELP, VET-FEE-HELP and VET Student Loans.
-This is called your HELP loan limit.
+There's a combined limit to how much you can borrow under HECS-HELP, FEE-HELP and VET Student Loans.
+This is called your combined HELP loan limit.

-If you’ve reached your combined HELP loan limit, you’ll need to pay your student contribution (tuition fees) before the census date to ensure your enrolment isn't cancelled.
+If you’ve reached your combined HELP loan limit, you’ll need to pay your tuition fees before the census date to ensure your enrolment isn't cancelled.

 How to check your combined HELP loan limit